Dudu-M/learning-dashboard-web-app/README.md

 * Workload Overview Plan - type out information and save a plan
 * Workload Overview Plan - edit information and save the plan
 * Module page - check items and see progress changes in Workload Overview
-* Plans - see old plans list
+* Plans - see old plans list and click on plans to view, edit or reflect on
 * Reflection - reflect on plan
 * Reflections - see old reflections list